When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the assessment.

 What is a CREST-certified company?

-Why choose a CREST-accredited provider for pen testing?
+Why choose a CREST-accredited pen testing provider?

 “There are many benefits in procuring penetration testing services from a trusted, certified external company who employ professional, ethical and highly technically competent individuals.
 CREST member companies are certified penetration testing organisations who fully meet these requirements, having been awarded the gold standard in penetration testing, building trusted relationships with their clients.” – CREST

-CREST-accredited pen testing offers a number of advantages, including:
+CREST-accredited pen testing offers several advantages, including:

-1. Highly trained security professionals
+1. Highly trained security experts

 2. Greater customer assurance